yash-sharma1/docs-site/docs/trading-spec.md

 ### Current Fees Table on Testnet

 Fees are variable and may change over time as governance proposals are proposed and voted on.
-The current fees table for Tetnet as of **2019-04-17** is as follows:
+The current fees table for Testnet as of **2019-04-17** is as follows:

 Transaction Type | Pay in Non-BNB Asset | Pay in BNB | Exchange (DEX) Related